consequently/consequently-hugo/content/news/2015/back-in-the-office.md

 <!--more-->

-The Old Quad is a delightful (if a little ramshackle) place to work.
 If you climbed into that open window in the picture, you'd be in my office.
+I don't recommend trying that way into the building&mdash;navigating the corridors and stairs, though tricky, is much safer.

 I'm [posting pictures on Instagram](http://instagram.com/consequently) these days.
 I'll include some here, but more are there, if you want to keep up.